Krish2958/sag-react-fe-km/README.md

    npx husky install
    ```
 3. Copy the contents of the sample environment variable file(.env.sample) file
-present in `config` folder to a new file `.env.development.local` in the same folder.z
+present in `config` folder to a new file `.env.development.local` in the same folder.

 4. Run the app.
    ```
    npm run start